Ex-spy who betrayed Russia critically ill after exposure to mystery substance

 British Foreign Secretary Boris Johnson said that there were still many questions about what happened to Skripal and his daughter, but added that "no attempt to take innocent life on U.K. soil will go unpunished."

-Moscow said Tuesday it was ready to cooperate if Britain requested help investigating the Skripal case.
+Moscow said Tuesday it was ready to cooperate if Britain requested help in investigating the Skripal case.

 Kremlin spokesman Dmitry Peskov called the incident "a tragic situation."